sandydunlop/website/docs/markista/Markista-Javadoc/markista/util/MarkdownParser.md

 private void saveText()

-Saves any text from the tail position up to the current head as a TEXT segment.
+Saves any text from the tail position up to the current head as a TEXT token.
 Does nothing if no text is available in that range.